rcrowther/django-img/README.md

 ### Install
+PyPi,

+    pip install django-img

-Download the app code to Django.
+Or download the app code to Django.

 Declare in Django settings,